-If you are a parent, it is good to be familiar with the basic benchmarks for hearing, speech, and language development in the infant, toddler, and school-aged child.
+If you are a parent, it is good to be familiar with the basic benchmarks for hearing, speech, and language development as a child gets older.
 The benchmarks serve as guidelines for pediatricians and other health and education professionals with which to monitor the child’s progress or delay, and offer help if necessary.
-The first post in this three-part series will cover the basic benchmarks for infants.
+In this second post of a three-part series, I will cover the basic benchmarks for toddlers.
 Read more